How to Create a Lavender Hedge

 Why Choose Lavender for Hedging?

-When it comes to selecting the perfect plants for your garden hedge, there’s something undeniably charming about lavender that sets it apart from the rest.
+When it comes to selecting the perfect plants for your garden hedge, there’s something undeniably beautiful about lavender that sets it apart from the rest.

 Let’s delve into the reasons why lavender stands out as a stellar choice for hedging.

-• Fragrance: Beyond its visual appeal, lavender emits a soothing, fragrant aroma that can fill your garden with a calming presence.
+Beyond its visual appeal, lavender emits a soothing, fragrant aroma that can fill your garden.

-This scent is not only a delight for the senses but also invites a variety of pollinators into your garden.
+This scent also invites a variety of pollinators into your garden.

 Bees and butterflies are particularly attracted to lavender, turning your garden into a bustling ecosystem.